logicmonitor/terraform-provider-logicmonitor/website/docs/r/devicegroup.html.markdown

 ---
 layout: "logicmonitor"
-page_title: "LogicMonitor: logicmonitor_devicegroup"
+page_title: "LogicMonitor: logicmonitor_device_group"
-sidebar_current: "docs-logicmonitor-resource-devicegroup"
+sidebar_current: "docs-logicmonitor-resource-device-group"
 description: |-
   Provides a LogicMonitor device group resource.
 This can be used to create and manage LogicMonitor device groups
 ---

-# logicmonitor_devicegroup
+# logicmonitor_device_group

 Provides a LogicMonitor device group resource.
 This can be used to create and manage LogicMonitor device groups